leafac/latex-dissertation-template-for-the-johns-hopkins-university/README.md

 **Note:** We could instead have changed `$pdf_mode = 1;` to `$pdf_mode = 4;`, but tools like [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) overwrite that option.

-**Note:** Like the `lualatex` executable, the `xelatex` executable also allows for using the fonts installed on your operating system, but it’s more difficult to configure with `pdfx` to generate a PDF/A.
+**Note:** Like the `lualatex` executable, the `xelatex` executable also allows for using the fonts installed on your operating system, but it’s more difficult to configure with the `pdfx` package to generate a PDF/A.

 To specify which fonts to use, add the following before `\begin{document}` in `dissertation.tex`: